AutoMQ/automq/README.md

 - **Cloud Native**: Built on cloud service.
 Every system design decision takes the cloud service's feature and billing items into consideration to offer the best low-latency, scalable, reliable, and cost-effective Kafka service on the cloud.
 - **High Reliability**: Leverage the features of cloud service to offer RPO of 0 and RTO in seconds.
-  - AWS: Use S3 express one zone and S3 to offer AZ-level disaster recovery.
+  - AWS: Double writing to EBS and S3 Express One Zone in different AZs.
   - GCP: Use regional SSD and cloud storage to offer AZ-level disaster recovery.
   - Azure: Use zone-redundant storage and blob storage to offer AZ-level disaster recovery.
+  - Alibaba Cloud: Use regional Disk and OSS to offer AZ-level disaster recovery.
 - **Serverless**:
     - Auto Scaling: Watch key metrics of cluster and scale in/out automatically to match your workload and achieve pay-as-you-go.
     - Scaling in seconds: The computing layer (broker) is stateless and can scale in/out in seconds, which makes AutoMQ truly serverless.
 [Learn more](https://docs.automq.com/docs/automq-s3kafka/Eo4Bweg4eiPegykLpAycED1yn7g)